Our unique analysis of the bills Culver sponsored and cosponsored provides insight into his position in the Senate.

-From Jan 1975 to Dec 1980, Culver missed 401 of 3,489 roll call votes, which is 11.5%.
-This is worse than the median of 8.8% among the lifetime records of senators serving in Dec 1980.
+From Jan 1975 to Dec 1980, Culver missed 414 of 3,521 roll call votes, which is 11.8%.
+This is on par with the median of 9.2% among the lifetime records of senators serving in Dec 1980.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - Congressional Biographical Directory for elected positions

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000